-Brain tumors are a serious disease that often require intense treatments and invasive surgeries.
+Brain tumors are a serious disease and often require intense treatments and invasive surgeries.
 Tumors do not discriminate based on wealth and privilege, as evident by the celebrities with brain tumors listed below.
 Whether benign or cancerous, having a brain tumor is a scary experience that can cause you to reevaluate your life.
 Many of the famous people who've dealt with tumors have shared what they've learned from the experience publicly, helping others cope with similar health crises.

 In 2002, Mark Ruffalo was diagnosed with a brain tumor.
-After a surgery that succesfully removed the tumor, doctors determined it was benign.
+After a surgery that successfully removed the tumor, doctors determined it was benign.
 Ruffalo has since fully recovered, but he suffered from partial facial paralysis at first.

-In 2012, Sheryl Crow revealed that she had been diagnosed with a benign brain tumor.
+In 2012, Sheryl Crow revealed she had been diagnosed with a benign brain tumor.
 She announced via Facebook, "Hey everyone - please don't worry about my 'brain tumor', it's a non-cancerous growth.
 I know some folks can have problems with this kind of thing, but I want to assure everyone I'm OK."

 Crow previously underwent treatment for breast cancer in 2006.